-- 1. Open to all 4-H members enrolled in the Wildlife project. - Entries will be divided into four divisions based on age as of Jan 1 of current year Level I Ages 7-8 Level III Ages 12-14 Level III, Ages 12-14 - 3.
-All items must be of the current year's activities. - 4.
-No limit for the number of entries at the local level.
-(A member may only make one entry in this division at KSF) - 5.
-Exhibitors must comply with state and federal laws.
-It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
+- Open to all 4-H members enrolled in the Wildlife project.
+1. - 2.
+Entries will be divided into four divisions based on age as of Jan 1 of current year Level I Ages 7-8 Level II, Ages 9-11 Level III Ages 12-14 Level IV, Ages 15+ - 3.
+All items must be of the current year's activities. - No limit for the number of entries at the local level.
+(A member may only make one entry in this division at KSF) 4. - Exhibitors must comply with state and federal laws.
+It is illegal to possess threatened or endangered wildlife, or the 5. feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
-The use of live wild animals in educational exhibits is prohibited. - 6.
-Name, county or district, age and year in project should be in a prominent location on the exhibit. - 7.
-Notebooks and Educational Displays will be judged on the following points: - Stopping Power.....15 - Is the main idea specific?
-Is the idea presented clearly, simply, forcefully?

-- Is the subject matter an effective showcase?
+The use of live wild animals in educational exhibits is prohibited. - Name, county or district, age and year in project should be in a prominent location on the exhibit.
+6. - Notebooks and Educational Displays will be judged on the following points: 7. - Stopping Power..... - Is the main idea specific?
+Is the idea presented clearly, simply, forcefully? • - Interest, Holding Power.
+15 • Does the exhibit give the observer additional facts in a clear, concise, informative way?4H Project Application15 - Is the subject matter an effective showcase? - Mechanical Power.....15